-First of all, why would you buy a “Balance Flat”?
+First of all, what on earth is a “Balance Flat”?

 As alluded above, the main advantage that buying a balance flat gives is the chance to jump the [BTO] queue.
 After all, the standard HDB BTO route does have its limitations:

 Finally, after you manage to secure a BTO flat, there’s still a long-ass wait of at least 3 to 4 years for most BTOs.
 That’s another 1,460 days you have to spend living at your in-laws’ place.

 - More locations to choose from: Not limited to the 3 or 4 areas in the current BTO launch